 Startup Commons has entered into partnership with StartupContinuum, a Calgary, Alberta based startup aligned with Startup Commons’ mission.
 StartupContinuum is a company that is founded by team of successful serial entrepreneurs who have built and exited a successful eLearning company before.
 StartupContinuum is creating an innovative online learning environment, with templates and support tools to help startups succeed by fully adapting Startup Commons’ world-renowned framework and curriculum.

 The learning platform will be initially rolled out module by module in Calgary, with great support and input from the local Calgary startup community and ecosystem.
-This ecosystem is actively adopting Startup Commons Framework via key ecosystem players like the Calgary Innovation Coalition (CIC), Alberta Innovates, Innovate Calgary and Rainforest Alberta.
+This ecosystem is actively adopting Startup Commons Framework via key ecosystem players like the Calgary Innovation Coalition (CIC), Alberta Innovates, Calgary Technologies Inc and Rainforest Alberta.

 After initial launching, the StartupContinuum / Growth Academy learning platform will actively start expanding to the rest of Alberta and Canada.
 In parallel, we at Startup Commons will start promoting it to be deployed in Europe and Asia.